Primary Instrument

 Other Instruments

-The North Dome is home to a Celestron 14 inch f/11 Schmidt-Cassegrain telescope mounted on a high-end Mathis MI 500 fork mounting with Ed Byers precision drive gears and stepper motors.
-FOGO found and helped transport this instrument to Goldendale Observatory - at a substantial savings to Washington State taxpayers - from central California.
-The telescope is used for imaging and live-video display during evening presentations. |
+The North Dome is home a highly regarded Celestron 14 f/11 0.35 meter Schmidt-Cassegrain telescope mounted on a high-end Mathis MI 500 fork mounting with Ed Byers precision drive gears and stepper motors.
+FOGO found and helped obtain this instrument to Goldendale Observatory - at a substantial savings to Washington State taxpayers - from central California. |

-Attached to the C14 is a Lunt Solar Systems LS152THa 6 inch Solar Telescope; the largest continuous production Hydrogen-alpha solar telescope in the world.
-This instrument is utilized during afternoon presentations for either direct solar viewing or HD video output onto displays and projectors throughout the facility.
-FOGO encouraged obtaining this instrument for the Observatory, which replaced a smaller H-alpha solar telescope that the Friends had also recommended purchasing years earlier in order to bring enhanced daytime viewing and education opportunities to the Observatory. |
+Attached to the C14 is a Lunt Solar Systems LS152THa (152 mm - six inch) Solar Telescope; the largest continuous production Hydrogen-alpha solar telescope in the world.
+Popular with many individuals and educational institutions, FOGO was responsible for encouraging the obtaining this instrument for the Observatory.
+It replaced a smaller 60 mm H-alpha solar telescope that the Friends had also recommended purchasing years earlier in order to bring enhanced daytime viewing and education opportunities to the Observatory.
+This instrument is utilized during afternoon presentations for solar video output onto displays and projectors throughout the facility. |